 - Made With Organic Ingredients: At least 70% organic ingredients and can display three organic ingredients on the label.

-“An ingredient’s source does not determine its safety.
-For example, many plants, whether or not they are organically grown, contain substances that may be toxic or allergenic,” reads a response to a FAQ on the FDA’s website about whether organic ingredients are safer than “ingredients from other sources.”
+When responding to a question about whether organic ingredients are safer than those from other sources, the FDA emphasizes that “An ingredient’s source does not determine its safety.
+For example, many plants, whether or not they are organically grown, contain substances that may be toxic or allergenic.”

-Meaning that even if a company does get “organic” labeling, that doesn’t automatically make it safer.
+Meaning that even if a company does get an “organic” labeling, that doesn’t automatically make it safer.